Abbott Diabetes Care – HIPAA Notice of Privacy Practices

 We use and share your health information for treatment, payment, and health care operations purposes as described below.

 - Treatment.
-We can use your health information to treat you and share it with other health care professionals who are treating you.
+We can use your health information to aid in analyzing and evaluating your historical glucose data, glucose test results, and ketone test results.
+We can also share your health information with other health care professionals who are treating you.

-Example: We use your blood glucose data to provide you with reports that help you control your glucose levels or we disclose your blood glucose data to another doctor who helps you manage your glucose levels.
+Example: We use your glucose data to provide your doctor with reports that help you control your glucose levels.
+We can also use your health information for training you on how to better review and interpret your glucose data.

 - Payment.
 We can use and share your health information to obtain reimbursement from health plans or other entities for health care services, and determine your eligibility or coverage for such services.